 What is Chai?

-As wholesome and warming as porridge undeniably is it can get a little monotonous.
-So I thought I'd spice it up a bit with one of my favourite flavour combinations - chai.
 Chai tea is a beverage originating in India, made by brewing black tea with aromatic spices, often served with milk.
 These spices typically include cardamom, cinnamon, cloves, ginger and nutmeg.

-Chai porridge ingredients and substitutions
+Chai oatmeal ingredients and substitutions

 - Oats: Use porridge oats or old-fashioned rolled oats.
 I do not recommend using instant oats.
+Use gluten free oats if required.

 - Sugar: Adjust the amount to suit your taste.
-You can also omit the sugar if using mashed up banana or another sweet fruit (see suggestions below).
+You can also omit the sugar if using mashed banana or another sweet fruit (see suggestions below).
 Sugar can also be replaced with a drizzle of maple syrup.

 Recipe instructions

-1.Place all the ingredients in a saucepan.
+1. Assemble ingredients: Place all the ingredients in a saucepan.

-What fruit can be used
+What fruit can be used with chai spiced oatmeal

 - Passion fruit: my personal favourite!